LuigiD5555/agentic-rag-graphiti-redis/README.md

 - Data is inserted into Weaviate
 - Entities and relationships are extracted and inserted into Neo4j

+To ignore files/directories from ingestion, add patterns and paths to `.ingestignore` (supports relative or absolute entries).

 ---

 ### Query the RAG